The Honourable: Usage

 The style The Honourable is usually used in addressing envelopes (where it is usually abbreviated to The Hon.) and formally elsewhere, in which case Mr or Esquire are omitted.
 In speech, however, The Honourable John Smith is usually referred to simply as Mr John Smith.

 In the House of Commons of the United Kingdom, as in other traditionally lower houses of Parliament and other legislatures, members must as a minimum refer to each other as the honourable member or my honourable friend out of courtesy, but they are not entitled to the style in writing.
-Members who are 'senior' barristers may be called the honourable and learnèd member, serving or ex-serving members of the military the honourable and gallant member, and ordained clergy in the House the honourable and reverend member; a practice which the Modernisation Committee recommended abolished, but which use has continued.
+Members who are 'senior' barristers may be called the honourable and learnèd member, serving or ex-serving members of the military the honourable and gallant member, and ordained clergy in the House the honourable and reverend member, a practice that the Modernisation Committee recommended should be abolished, but the use of which has continued.
 When anyone is entitled to be styled Right Honourable this is used instead of honourable.

 In the Falkland Islands, the style the honourable is given to any serving or former members of the Legislative Assembly or Legislative Council.

 In the Isle of Man, the style the honourable (often abbreviated to Hon.) is used to refer to a minister while holding office.